Glycopyrrolate and indacaterol (inhalation)

 How should I use glycopyrrolate and indacaterol?

-You should not stop using glycopyrrolate and indacaterol unless your doctor tells you to.
+You should not stop using glycopyrrolate and indacaterol suddenly.
 Stopping suddenly may make your condition worse.

 What happens if I miss a dose?